 In light of Mental Health Awareness week in May, and the events over the last 18 months, we’d like to put all things strictly business aside.
 For the time being, Business Doctors would like you to focus on how both you and your team are currently feeling.
 This will allow you to regroup, restart and move forwards as a team.
-Working remotely has been unknown territory for most, so it’s completely normal for you and your staff to not be feeling 100%.
+Working remotely has been an unknown territory for most, so it’s completely normal for you and your staff to not be feeling 100%.

-From an owners perspective
+From an Owners Perspective

 The pandemic brought a whole host of new stresses for business owners to deal with: